danialranjha/validator-execution-gate-lab/README.md

 # AI agent verifier compromised.
 What stops execution?

-An AI agent may append notes to `inbox`, but not to `restricted`.
+Let's say we want an AI agent that can append notes to `inbox`, but not to a section labeled `restricted`.
 Assume an adversary tricks its verifier agent—for example, through prompt injection—into approving a write to `restricted` and granting a valid signed approval.
 The signature passes verification, but the executor's independent permission policy still says **only `inbox` is allowed**.
 With that policy enforced, the restricted write is blocked; a valid write to `inbox` still succeeds.

 This experiment asks: **after the verifier has been compromised, does the execution layer still enforce the task's permissions?**